manuelbcr/parallel_systems/assignment_01/assignment_01_solutions.md

 #### Study how to submit jobs in SGE, how to check their state and how to cancel them.

 - <code>qsub name_of_script</code> is used to submit jobs where name_of_script represents the path to  a simple shell script containing the commands to be run on the remote cluster nodes.
+For instance if a script called `save_the_world.sh` should be executed the following command has to be ran: <code>qsub save_the_world.sh</code>
-- <code>qstat</code> to get information about running or waiting jobs
+- <code>qstat</code> to get information about running or waiting jobs, e.g. when the job was started, its current state, its ID or its name.
-- <code>qdel job-id</code> to delete a job (terminates application, frees up resources)
+- <code>qdel job-id</code> to delete a running job.
+This terminates the job and frees up acquired resources.

 #### Prepare a submission script that starts an arbitrary executable, e.g. `/bin/hostname`
+You can find this code also in the file: `save_the_world.sh`

 <pre><code>#!/bin/bash
-# Execute job in the queue "std.q" unless you have special requirements.

 #$ -q std.q
-# The batch system should use the current directory as working directory.
 #$ -cwd
-# Name your job.
-Unless you use the -o and -e options, output will
-# go to a unique file name.o<job_id> for each job.
-#$ -N my_test_job
+#$ -N world_saviors
-# Redirect output stream to this file.
 #$ -o output.dat
-# Join the error stream to the output stream.
 #$ -j yes
-# Specify parallel environment (list available ones with qconf –spl)
 #$ -pe openmpi-2perhost 8

+echo "We are going to save the world!"

 module load openmpi/3.1.1
-mpiexec –n 8 /bin/hostname
+mpiexec -n 8 /bin/hostname

+echo "...ok, or at least to execute /bin/hostname"

 </code></pre>

+After running this script an output similar to the following one should be found in `output.dat`

 #### In your opionion, what are the 5 most important parameters available when submitting a job and why?
 What are possible settings of these parameters, and what effect do they have?
 1. <code>-q queuename</code> to submit job to specefic queue